Class ServiceApp() Foundation

 Description

-no limitation exists for spawning multiple threads in a service application when concurrent tasks are to be fulfilled.
+No limitation exists for spawning multiple threads in a service application when concurrent tasks are to be fulfilled.

 :start()

-This class method starts the service process.
+Starts the service process.

 Examples